-- →For full disclosure on "the Independence Standards of Independent Director of EBARA," see Appendix 2 - →For full disclosure on the reason of appointment for Independent Directors, see pages 14-19 - (4) Independent Directors' Meetings Supplementary Principle 4.8.1 (See Article 14 of Appendix7)
+- →For full disclosure on "the Independence Standards of Independent Director of EBARA," see Appendix 3 - → For full disclosure on the reason of appointment for Independent Directors, see pages 15-20. - (4) Independent Directors' Meetings Supplementary Principle 4.8.1 (See Article 14 of Appendix 2)

-To fulfill their roles and responsibilities, meetings consisting solely of Independent Directors, have been established as a venue to share sufficient information and awareness among Independent Directors from an independent and objective standpoint.
-The Independent Directors' Meetings were held thirteen (13) times in fiscal year 2016. - →For further information about the Supporting System for Independent Directors, see page 27 - (5) Election of Lead Independent Director Supplementary Principle 4.8.2 (See Article 16 of Appendix 7) The Lead Independent Director is elected from among the Company's Independent Directors.
+To fulfill their roles and responsibilities, meetings consisting solely of Independent Directors have been established as a venue to share sufficient information and awareness among Independent Directors from an independent and objective standpoint. - →For further information about the Supporting System for Independent Directors, see page 29. - (5) Election of Lead Independent Director Supplementary Principle 4.8.2 (See Article 16 of Appendix 2) The Lead Independent Director is elected from among the Company's Independent Directors.
 The Lead Independent Director serves as the Chairperson of the Independent Directors' Meeting.
 In addition, the Lead Independent Director summarizes opinions of other Independent Directors as necessary, and reports to the Chairman of the Board of Directors and the President and Representative Executive Officer for further consultation.